-Before stepping into the world of Solar power for yourself either in an effort to save money, actually make money or just doing your bit to save the planet, it is a good idea to get a little background info into how all this solar stuff actually works.
+Before stepping into the world of Solar power for yourself either in an effort to save money, actually make money or just doing your bit to save the planet, it is a good idea to get a little backround info into how all this solar stuff actually works.

 This page is not intended to go into the technical aspects of how solar cells work simply because for 99% of us it doesn't actually matter.
 On this page you can find the all basics along with answers to many frequently asked questions about solar power.